Reboare/Lagrange/_posts/2017-12-26-linux-stack-bof-1.md

 gdb-peda$ pattern offset 0x41416d41
 1094806849 found at offset: 140
 ```
 We see it's at position 140.
 Now we have all the ingredients needed to exploit this binary.
-Firstly, we make the binary an suid binary, so it will be executed as root regardless.
-We then change to an alternative unprivileged user, and use the binary to get the position of the buffer.
+Firstly, we make the binary an suid binary, so it will be executed as root.
+We then use the binary to get the position of the buffer.
 ```bash
 ubuntu@ubuntu:/tmp$ sudo chown root:root ./test
 [sudo] password for ubuntu: